ashermancinelli/algorithm-testbed/doc/lc-valid-sudoku.md

 ```

 We syncronize with our GPU device and copy the data to a host vector before reducing the final sum array across all of our ranks using MPI.
-Note that if we used a GPU-enabled MPI provider we could send the data on the device directly to another system without copying the memory to the host, but this has other complications so I just kept it simple.
+Note that if we used a GPU-enabled MPI provider we could send the data on the device directly to another system's GPU without copying the memory to the host, but this has other complications so I kept it simple for this example.
 ```cpp
   cudaDeviceSynchronize();
   auto h_ar = host_vector<int>(d_ar, d_ar + (81 * 3));